spacemeshos/testnet-guide/devnet.md

-# Spacemesh 0.2 Preview Release
+# Spacemesh 0.2 TweedleDev

 Latest release: v0.2.0-rc7 (Network Id 203)

-> This early Spacemesh 0.2 technical preview release is intended for users who are comfortable with using the command line and terminal applications.
+> TweedleDev is an early Spacemesh 0.2 technical preview release intended for users who are comfortable with using the command line and with terminal applications.

 Follow these instructions to join the Spacemesh 0.2 devnet.